aradi/nanocut/doc/configuration.rst

   numbers (components of the three superlattice vectors).
 Nanocut will try to build an integer linear combination of the lattice vectors of the primitive lattice (or the Bravais lattice, if specified) to create a superlattice similar to the specified one.
-The absolute size of the superlattice vectors is irrelevant, but their relative size and their angles must yield a lattice which is compatible with the original one.
+The absolute sizes of the superlattice vectors are irrelevant, but their relative sizes and their angles must yield a lattice which is compatible with the original one.
 Nanocut will create the smallest possible 3D cell, which can be enlarged using the `axis_repetition` keyword if necessary.